-- > Term of agreement: no fixed term - Either party must give 60 days' notice in writing to terminate the agreement - Current base salary, including superannuation, amounting to \$210,000 to be reviewed annually by the Remuneration Committee.
-No part of this remuneration is performance related - Target short term incentive equal to \$40,000 (up to 16% of the total remuneration) is performance related - The role is eligible for Long term incentives at the discretion of the Board and approved by the remuneration committee annually
+- Term of agreement: no fixed term - ▶ Either party must give 60 days' notice in writing to terminate the agreement - Current base salary, including superannuation, amounting to \$217,500 p.a. to be reviewed annually by the Nomination and Remuneration Committee.
+From 29 August 2016, this will increase to \$225,000 p.a. (inclusive of superannuation).
+No part of this remuneration is performance related